core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 parallel requests or observations are possible;
 otherwise, this transport is limited to a single pending request.

+### Development directions

+Three major concerns may need addressing in future iterations of this protocol:

+* Role reversal.

+  This may be implemented by adding a GATT server to the central, or by multiplexing requests and responses onto a single read and write channel.

+* Response reliability.

+  When multiple responses are sent to a request
+  (e.g. when using {{?I-D.tiloca-core-groupcomm-proxy}}, or more generally {{?I-D.bormann-core-responses}})
+  of which all need to be delivered, or if role reversal is implemented by multiplexing, the GATT server needs to know when a message has been read;
+  the GATT mechanisms do not provide that information.

+  Previously, this was not deemed relevant, as for the original non-traditional responses, observation notifications {{?RFC7641}}, only eventual consistency is relevant.

+  One option is to replace reads with write-with-response operations, and to introduce a flag that marks previously read messages as received.
+  This is essentially building a 1-bit message ID mechanism.
+  (No longer IDs are necessary, because messages on GATT are not reordered on the network).

+* Fragmentation.
+  If the current approach of requiring devices to support large MTU sizes turns out to be impractical, or if GATT level fragmentation vastly outperforms CoAP fragmentation, it may be necessary to use composite reads and writes on GATT.

+  Care has to be taken to use only operations supported by {{webbluetooth}}: that API does not expose reads with offsets.

+  Offset based fragmentation may also be incompatible with the write-with-response approach suggested for reliability.

+* Concurrent requests.
+  If a multiplexing approach is chosen for role reversal, the current setup of multiple characteristics for multiple requests may become obsolete.

+  A possible solution is to re-introduce tokens, in a message format similar to that of CoAP-over-WebSockets {{RFC8323}}.

 ## Addresses

 The URI scheme associated with CoAP over GATT is "coap+gatt".